That estimated dollar amount reflects a 0.9% increase from $569.1 million five years earlier in 2018.

 The latest available country-specific data shows that 94.3% of products exported from the Solomon Islands were bought by importers in: mainland China (66.8% of the Solomon Islands’ global total), Italy (7.2%), India (5.1%), Switzerland (2.4%), Thailand (2.1%), Taiwan (2%), Netherlands (1.92%), Philippines (1.88%), Malaysia (1.5%), Hong Kong (1.4%), United Kingdom (1.1%) and Singapore (0.9%).

-From a continental perspective, 83.7% of Solomon Islands exports by value were delivered to Asian countries while 13% were sold to importers in Europe.
+From a continental perspective, 83.8% of the Solomon Islands’ exports by value were delivered to Asian countries while 13.1% were sold to importers in Europe.

 Solomon Islands’ Top 10 Exports

 The following export product groups represent the highest dollar value in Solomon Islander global shipments during 2022 at the 2-digit Harmonized Tariff System (HTS) code level.
 Also shown is the percentage share each export category represents in terms of overall exports from Solomon Islands.

 - Wood: US$372.8 million (64.9% of total exports)

 - Meat/seafood preparations: $68.8 million (12%)

 - Animal/vegetable fats, oils, waxes: $57.2 million (10%)

 - Cocoa: $6.3 million (1.1%)

 - Food industry waste, animal fodder: $2.4 million (0.4%)